AustralianBioCommons/Learning-Library/README.md

 Welcome to the Australian BioCommons Learning Library!

 The Library houses collections of recommended resources to get you started in a new topic.
-These themed collections are curated by the life sciences community in collaboration with the Australian BioCommons.
+These themed collections are curated by the life sciences community in collaboration with Australian BioCommons.

 ## Acknowledgements